Priorities change

 • If high-interest debt exists (credit cards, payday loans, 22%+ APR), this buffer takes priority over debt payoff only because a buffer prevents you adding to debt next time the car breaks down.

-See /zero-to-one/ for the complete playbook when starting from here.
+See If You’re Behind and Stressed About Money for the complete playbook when starting from here.

 $1,000 to $10,000 · Foundation